Quick answer

 Understanding the tax implications of ISAs after the owner’s death is crucial for effective estate planning.
 When you pass away, your ISA becomes part of your estate and is treated similarly to other savings, investments, and assets.

-Are ISAs Inherited Tax-Free?
+Are ISAs Inherited outside the scope of IHT?

 In the UK, ISAs are generally considered tax-efficient savings vehicles.
 However, upon death, the tax treatment can be complex.
 The good news is that the income and gains from ISAs are usually free from Income Tax and Capital Gains Tax.
 Nevertheless, ISAs are included in the estate for Inheritance Tax (IHT) purposes.